 Regardless of the reasons, there are two choices, according to Campbell, for those who do not fit in.

 The Wasteland and The Path

 “The Wasteland, let us say then, is any world in which…force and not love, indoctrination not education, authority not experience, prevail in the ordering of lives, and where the myths and rites enforced and received are consequently unrelated to the actual inward realizations, needs, and potentialities of those upon whom they are impressed.” –Joseph Campbell

-The Wasteland is the path of the rebel, outlaw or outcast.
-It represents those who reject and escape the village through the pathways that lead to addiction, criminal behavior, or simply isolation; the “crazy” old lady in town that becomes a mythological figure for the children in the village.
+The Wasteland is the path of the rebel, outlaw, or outcast.
+It represents those who reject and escape the village through the pathways that lead to addiction, criminal behavior, or simply isolation; the “crazy” old lady in town that becomes a mythological figure for the children.
 “A witch.”
-Those on the fringes of their society, culture, and family are beyond the village’s limits of the norm.
+Those on the fringes of their society, culture, and family are those beyond the village’s limits of the norm.

 But What About the Wasteland?

 Prison populations have increased by 500 percent in 40 years.
 The cells are bulging at the beams.